imyu37/glassplotter/README.md

 - [Eigen](http://eigen.tuxfamily.org/index.php?title=Main_Page) : Template library for linear algebra

 ## License
-This project is licensed under the GPLv3 License - see the [LICENSE](LICENSE.md) for details.
+This project is licensed under the GPL v3 License - see the [LICENSE](LICENSE.md) for details.

 ## Contribution
 Contributions and feedbacks are greatly appreciated.